 Engineering Management Courses

-Doctor of Engineering students are required to take 9 credits of graduate engineering management courses from the College of Management or from the list of courses immediately below offered within the College of Engineering.
+Doctor of Engineering students are required to take 9 credits of graduate engineering management courses from the Manning School of Business or from the list of courses offered within the College of Engineering.

 Full Time vs. Part Time Status